 Once you’ve done this, your phone will give you a small notification alerting you that your device has been manually locked, and that the device will stay locked until you’re ready to manually unlock with either your fingerprint (if you’ve turned this on) or your passcode.
 Manually locking your phone disables all smart locks, so even if you turn on a trusted Bluetooth device, you’ll have to either input your passcode or password, or use your fingerprint to unlock the device if you have biometric security enabled.
 We’ll talk more about fingerprints in the section below, and more specifically, how you can keep your biometric data from being used against you on upcoming versions of Android.

-Smart Lock is one of those features that seems like a no-brainer, since it’s so damn easy to setup and use to your benefit.
+Smart Lock is one of those features that seems like a no-brainer, since it’s so easy to setup and use to your benefit.
 That said, using Smart Lock obviously raises security concerns overall, since it does keep your phone unlocked more often.
 You’ll want to play around with Smart Lock to find the right combination of security and ease of use for you.
-Maybe that means unlocking the device when it’s attached to your car’s Bluetooth and when you’re at home, but keeping it secured at work and leaving on-body detection disabled.
-Whatever the right combination is for you will likely be a personal decision, but with five different modes of Smart Lock available, you have plenty of options and combinations to choose from.
+With five different modes of Smart Lock available, you have plenty of options and combinations to choose from.

 Almost every Android device in 2018 has a fingerprint sensor equipped on the body of the device, allowing you to easily access your content without having to go through the hassle of entering your passcode every time you use your phone.
 Fingerprints aren’t a perfect unlocking method, but they’re fast, secure, and can be equipped with up to four fingerprint entries on most phones.
 If you aren’t using the fingerprint sensor on your device, you should enable it if only to create a backup option.
 Even if you prefer to unlock your phone by using an unlock method like a PIN, pattern, or password, fingerprints are perfect if you’re ever in danger of accidentally locking the device without knowing the proper password.